Tararua Forest Park: Tramping

 Tramping is popular in the Tararua Forest Park.
 Tramping clubs in the Wellington region, including the Tararua Tramping Club, the Wellington Tramping and Mountaineering Club and the Hutt Valley Tramping Club had a key role in originally establishing the network of huts and shelters.
 These huts are an essential refuge for trampers in the Tararuas’ severe weather.
 Field Hut, constructed in 1924 by the Tararua Tramping Club, is the oldest surviving recreational hut in the Tararuas and is recognised for its heritage value.

 The park now contains over 50 official huts and bivouac shelters (bivvies), forming one of the most extensive backcountry hut networks in New Zealand.
 These shelters vary greatly in size and facilities, ranging from small two-bunk bivvies tucked into remote alpine valleys to large serviced lodges (such as Powell Hut, Holdsworth Lodge, Totara Flats Hut) on high-use tracks.
 Huts are categorised by the Department of Conservation (DOC) as 'Serviced Huts', 'Standard Huts', or 'Basic Huts/Bivvies'.

 Popular routes

 Southern Crossing

 The Southern Crossing is a classic two- to three-day traverse, typically from Ōtaki Forks to Kaitoke.
 It crosses alpine tops including Mount Hector (1521 m).
 In fine conditions there are wide views of Wellington Harbour, Marlborough Sounds and the Kaikōura Ranges.

-Schormann–Kaitoke (S-K)
+Schormann–Kaitoke

 The Schormann–Kaitoke (S-K) is an 80 km traverse of the main range, with up to 8,000 m of elevation change.
-It is considered one of New Zealand’s toughest classic tramps.
+It is considered one of New Zealand's toughest classic tramps.
 Some elite trampers and runners attempt it in under 48 hours, though most take 5–8 days.